Bjoerns-TB/LoRaWAN-M5Stack/README.md

 Used UART has to be configured in LoRaWan.cpp

+Firmware 2.1.19 is mandatory for OTAA to work.
 The RHF76-052 with Firmware 2.1.19 performs the first JOIN with SF12, which will fail, an then switches to SF7.